 Mainframe computer environments.
 In this context, a mainframe computer can be the host provider of services for the workstations attached to it.
 This does not mean that the host only has "servers" and that the workstations only have "clients."
 The server-client relationship is a programming model independent of this contextual usage of "host."

 Hostname.
 A hostname is a plaintext name identifying a host in a given domain.
 On a local area network (LAN), a server's hostname might be a nickname like mailserver1.
 On the internet, a hostname makes up part of a web address and has three parts: the subdomain, domain name and top-level domain.
 For example, the hostname whatis.techtarget.com consists of the subdomain whatis, the domain techtarget and the top-level domain .com.

-4) In other contexts, the term generally means a device or program that provides services to some smaller or less capable device or program.
+In other contexts, a host can also be a device or program that provides services to some smaller or less-capable device or program.